korenyoni/elastsec/README.md

 2. [Filebeat](https://www.elastic.co/products/beats/filebeat)
 3. [Auditbeat](https://www.elastic.co/products/beats/auditbeat)

-You will need a version of Go, relatively recent to `1.9.3` to build the binary yourself.
+You will need a version of Go relatively recent to `1.9.3` to build the binary yourself.
 A glide configuration and lock-file is included.